How to Pay For a Divorce or Child Custody Lawyers Last Updated On: October 31, 2016

 - Plan before you separate- Take measures to cancel any joint credit accounts, credit cards and lines of credit you share jointly.
 Your credit card and credit lenders will not distinguish between who is responsible for the payments.
 The court may rule that you are not responsible for credit charges after the trial, but your credit will still take the hit until you are removed from the card.

-- Send your mail to a PO Box- Get a convenient post office box so you will have a pace to send confidential mail.
+- Send your mail to a PO Box- Get a convenient post office box, so you will have a place to send private mail.
 This is a necessity when relocating your residence.

 - Establish your credit- Apply for your own credit cards and credit line.
 If you have credit cards that are near their credit limit and need to improve your credit score, try to get your credit card companies to raise your credit limit on those cards.
 If they will, your credit score will automatically go up because you will no longer be at you credit limit.

 - Open your own savings account- It is wise to prepare now for your financial stability.
 Start by saving money for the weeks to come.
 Don’t expect financial help from your X.

 - Collect all financial and important records- You will need to prove ownership of your personal property.
 Make copies of all important paperwork like tax records, purchase receipts, bank information, children’s birth certificates, property deeds, insurance records, car titles and so on.
 Remember that you may not have access to these after you leave.